top of page

 Therapy is an investment in your future self and should be valued as such.

-Below you can find information regarding fees for therapeutic services, information on how insurance is handled, and how payments can be made.
+Below you can find information regarding fees for therapeutic services, information about insurance utilization, and how payments can be made.

 Current Clients